Quzacks/Moai/README.md

 The [`gateway`](src/main/java/io/github/quzacks/maoi/gateway) directory handles the Discord gateway, which is what allows us to listen to events.
 Gateway intents are required to properly initialise your bot as of [v10](https://discord.com/developers/docs/intro).
 When you create a client instance, you must specify its intents.

-There is no official documentation for the project, and I have no plans to create one.

 # Usage

 ## Client instance